CortexFoundation/tech-doc/model-writing-tutorial.md

 Now the model is fully quantized.
 Specifically, `mnist_.json` and `mnist_.params` are your quantized models, stored under `~/mrt_model` (assuming you have not altered the path in the `python/mrt/conf.py` file).
 Create a separate folder named `data` and rename your `mnist_.json` to `symbol` and your `mnist_.params` to `params`.
 Run `ls -l` to check your operating system is not hiding the file name extension, as the full file names need to be correct for successful upload.

 We're now ready to upload them!
+Like most PoW blockchains, transaction data are broadcast out, received by different full nodes and relayed to propagate the entire network; miners then include these transactions in a block later mined into the blockchain.
+In our case, model file (which is mostly matrices of weights) is the transaction data; to upload this model file, we broadcast it out by seeding a torrent (which is a file including metadata about the model file that enables its reception and relay by other full nodes).

-Let's go the [TestNet Cerebro Explorer](https://cerebro.test.cortexlabs.ai/).
+Let's first go the [TestNet Cerebro Explorer](https://cerebro.test.cortexlabs.ai/) to generate a torrent file for our model file.
 (When you deploy to MainNet, you need to go to the MainNet Cerebro Explorer [Cerebro Explorer](https://cerebro.cortexlabs.ai/))

 In the menu bar at the top, find "upload" under "AI Contract"